Internship/Field Work Information

-Gaining practical experience is an important and rewarding component of the graduate program in Clinical Mental Health and Clinical Counseling, as well as the undergraduate programs in Psychology and Rehabilitation Studies.
+Gaining practical experience is an important and rewarding component of the graduate program in Counseling, as well as the undergraduate programs in Psychology, Rehabilitation Studies and Social Work.
 Students partner with the Division’s Fieldwork Coordinator to locate and secure suitable sites in cities throughout the country.
 The following information will prepare students and prospective site supervisors for successful fieldwork experiences.

 Prospective Site Supervisors:

 Thomas University is grateful to our many community-based agency partners providing important practical experiences to students helping them prepare for careers in Clinical Mental Health and Clinical Rehabilitation Counseling.
 Site supervisors meet TU’s program requirements when the following qualifications are in place:

 - A master’s degree in counseling or a related profession

 - Two years of professional experience in alignment with the student’s program

 In addition, site supervisors need to acquire knowledge of TU’s program expectations and have appropriate training in counselor supervision.
 Expectations are outlined in the Fieldwork Agreement form and Internship Manual.
 In addition, Site Supervisor Training has been provided covering counselor supervision strategies, key concepts and best practices.
 This training also provides site supervisors with the information needed to easily and efficiently conduct weekly time log and narrative review/approval in TU’s online tool called Tevera.
 The Site Supervisor Letter provides additional technical information about Tevera access, and we are always here to assist if questions arise.

 Finally, the Memorandum of Understanding solidifies the important working relationship TU hopes to establish with your agency.

 Fieldwork Students in Psychology, Rehabilitation Studies and Masters of Science in Counseling